Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions.Compiler/README.md

 ## Performance

-HEC is consistently **9-34x faster than the System Compiler** and within **1.16-1.54x of FEC** across all tiers - while producing correct IL for the sub-set of patterns FEC doesn't support (`NegateChecked` overflow, `NaN` comparisons, value-type instance calls, compound assignments in `TryCatch`, etc.).
+HEC is consistently **7-32x faster than the System Compiler** and within **1.19-1.54x of FEC** across all tiers - while producing correct IL for the sub-set of patterns FEC doesn't support (`NegateChecked` overflow, `NaN` comparisons, value-type instance calls, compound assignments in `TryCatch`, etc.).

+A lambda invoked in place (`Expression.Invoke( lambda, args )`) is inlined at the call site, so it needs no second compilation and captures nothing.
+See [Invoked lambdas](../../docs/site/compiler/performance.md#invoked-lambdas).

 The Complex tier standout (~34x vs System) is where the multi-pass IR architecture pays off against the System compiler's heavyweight compilation pipeline.
 The Switch tier at 1.54x is the widest gap vs FEC.